Enchantments, Lithography and the Magical Art that Remains

 A piece of fruit

 Two things, really.
 Each represents a potentially rich experience for the consumer.
-Yet each one is ephemeral - lasting a brief moment while viewed or consumed.
+Yet each one also ephemeral - lasting a brief moment while viewed or consumed.
 And then it’s gone.

 Marketers’ efforts to capture these experiences in a more lasting way has led to the creation of lush graphics, much sought after by collectors.
 Leading illusionists famously wrapped their shows in gorgeous lithography - usually illustrated with posters, but here I used a program cover by Thurston.
 That phenomenon was assisted by a historical synergy - magic’s ”Golden Age” - the time from Herrmann to Houdini - corresponded to the rise of stone lithography, with major printing houses like Otis and Stroebridge pumping out masterpieces to meet the needs of road companies.
 The themes of these pieces have become distinctive and familiar, featuring magicians and their magical creatures and familiars - devils, imps, bats, black cats, genies and the like.